 A final aspect of the chapbook that I admired was how the artists did not shy away from confronting more serious topics, in conversation with the wondrous and whimsical ones.
 One notable example is the marauding behavior of a skeleton man in the prose piece “Ribs, Cat Claws.”
 He focuses his attention on a naked woman who is seated on a parlor couch.
 He moves toward her and his words “reach her with a beckon and growl: I was once flesh, too.
 We should be together.
 Your skin will cover me.”
 He is merciless in his pursuit.
 This scene could serve as a commentary on sexual harassment, or a reflection on the imminence of death.
 Either way, it is a reference to issues that occur in reality.
 Whimsical as well as moving, abstract forms in the chapbook link to serious themes.
 In The Real Sky Fox and Niemiec create surreal spaces and narratives that exist somewhere between dreams and reality—both puzzling and astonishing.

-Kendra Jean Aquino is a recent graduate of Cornell College, where she earned her Bachelor’s degree in English & Sociology.
-She has completed internships for the Chautauqua Writers’ Center and Cleaver Magazine, and is an experienced web editor.
-In her free time you can find her reading her favorite poets and authors, writing, and spending time with her family and pets.
+Kendra Jean Aquino is a writer and editor with a B.A. in English & Sociology from Cornell College.
+She has completed internships for the Chautauqua Writers’ Center and Cleaver Magazine, and edits professionally for various web publications.
+In her free time you can find her reading, writing poetry and creative nonfiction, and spending time with her family and pets.